 As part of the configuration of your system you may wish to edit some of the workflows that are triggered by events such as training and leaving the business.
-Guides on how to complete those individual tasks can be found in the ‘how to’ guides for system administrators and employees.
+Guides on how to complete those individual forms can be found in the ‘how to’ guides for system administrators and employees.

 The aim of this article is to explain the relationship between form designs and workflows by way of an example.